-Timely and consistent maintenance of the multi-use trail system is important to make the trails safe and more enjoyable for trail enthusiasts.
+Timely and consistent maintenance of the multi-use trail system is important to help improve safety and to make the trails more enjoyable for users.
 In recent years, budget constraints have hampered the City's ability to regularly maintain the trail system.
-Responsible agencies have come to depend on user notification or complaints, such as by using the City's 311 system, to notify them of segments or facilities in need of maintenance.
-It is challenging in Albuquerque, given budget constraints, to adequately maintain the trails system.
-In recent years, the maintenance has become 311 driven.
+Responsible agencies have come to depend on user notification or complaints, such as by using the City's 311 system to notify them of segments or facilities in need of maintenance.
 Park Maintenance is trying to move toward a more systematic, proactive approach.
 They are exploring maintenance pilot projects, as described in Section 6.C.1, as well as moving towards an electronic tracking system called YARDI.

-One notable challenge has been the spread of adjacent gravel, thorny seeds and other debris on to paved trails by users, weather or vehicles.
+One notable challenge has been the spread of adjacent gravel, thorny seeds, and other debris on to paved trails by users, weather, or vehicles.
 Given that most of the trail network is un-landscaped and the vegetation is subject to the availability of natural precipitation, the challenges are different than for other park facilities.
-Among other maintenance policies, this plan suggests the City move towards establishment of native grasses along the trails: to combat noxious weeds, reduce maintenance requirements, and make the trails more pleasant for the trail users.
+Among other maintenance policies, this plan suggests the City move towards establishment of native grasses along the trails to combat noxious weeds, reduce maintenance requirements, and make the trails more pleasant for the trail users.